HIP Model and Tools for Research with Learning Health Systems

 Tools to Support the HIP Model

 This web page collects a variety of tools that we and our collaborators have developed over the years to support research with learning health systems.
 These tools are organized according to the HIP Model.
-More tools are being added all the time…you can register if you would like to be notified when new tools are posted on this page.
+More tools are being added all the time…you can check the box above if you would like to be notified when new tools are posted on this page.

 Foundational Elements – Data Utility and Digital Infrastructure